 Living Learning Communities

-The University Of Louisiana At Lafayette provides living and learning communities for those students majoring in Nursing or Engineering and those interested in Visual and Performing Arts, Biology, Intro to Business, Sports and Recreation, Community Service and Leadership, or Honors.
-This year we are excited to add another community to band: Travel, Language, and Culture Living Learning Community.
-These communities allow for those students studying in complex and difficult subject matter to live together in an effort to foster more effective study habits, become more cohesive as an academic group, and provide understanding for the difficulties of being involved in similar situations.
-Ideally the RA for these areas should be enrolled in the same or similar academic major but it is not required.
+The University Of Louisiana At Lafayette provides living and learning communities for those students majoring in Nursing, Biology, or Engineering and those interested in visual and performing Arts, business, sports and recreation, community service and leadership, honors, or travel, language, and culture.
+These communities allow for those students studying in complex and difficult subject matter to live together in an effort to foster more effective study habits, become more cohesive as an academic group, and provide understanding for those involved in similar situations.
+Ideally the Resident Assistant (RA) for these areas should be enrolled in the same or similar academic major, but it is not required.

 Living Learning Community (LLC) Resident Assistant:

-The LLC Resident Assistant serves as a communication link between the residents of the floor/wing, the Office of Residential Life, the Office of First Year Experience, and the faculty/staff involved in the living communities.
-The LLC Resident Assistant will work their Area Coordinator and the Office of First-Year Experience in the development of a purposeful academic residential community, and support the additional programming efforts provided by the academic partners in each community.
+The LLC Resident Assistant serves as a communication link between the residents of the floor/wing, the Office of Residential Life, the Office of First-Year Experience, and the faculty/staff involved in the living learning communities.
+The LLC Resident Assistant will work with their Area Coordinator and the Office of First-Year Experience in the development of a purposeful academic residential community, and support the additional programming efforts provided by the academic partners in each community.